rachelBonanno/CS20_SQLpractice/README.md

 # CS20_SQLpractice
 ## Tasks
+Write down the correct query to solve each problem – use the NORTHWIND database supplied in class, not the online database.

 ### Part 1
 <ul>
 <t> 1.
 Display the company name, contact name, and title for all CUSTOMERS. <br>